FAQs

 Is your pricing competitive?

 Yes, affordable yet premium quality test prep is at the heart of Seacoast Test Prep’s operating principle.
 Our rates are substantially lower than several national brands, without compromising classroom hours or workbook suite quality.
-For a detailed comparison with national test prep brands click here.
+Seacoast Test Prep’s value additionally lies in instructor experience: Stephanie and Paul bring a combined quarter century of SAT tutoring experience in small group and individual tutoring.

 How do I register?